-Mosely and Moore, however, continued the investigation regardless of this official interference.
+Edward Mosely and Maurice Moore, however, continued the investigation regardless of this official interference.
 They obtained access to Public Records by breaking into the house where they were kept.
 As a result the men were fined.
 Mosely then cast direct insinuations at Governor Eden by declaring that "the Governor could raise an armed posse to arrest honest men, though he could not raise a similar force to apprehend Teach, a noted pirate."

-To this day no definite proof has been uncovered as to the connection between Eden and the pirate, Blackbeard.
-Tradition says that in Bath there was a tunnel cut from the river to the Governor's house, by which Blackbeard smuggled in his captured goods.
-There is a like tradition that a similar tunnel existed at "Eden House".
+To this day no definite proof has been uncovered as to the connection between Gov. Charles Eden and the pirate, Blackbeard.
+Tradition says that in Bath there was a tunnel cut from the river to the governor's house, by which Blackbeard smuggled in his captured goods.
+There is a like tradition that a similar tunnel existed at "Eden House."
 That these tunnels did exist is quite probable, because a number of homes built during those early colonial days along the rivers did have such tunnels as a secret escape from hostile Indians, such as the John Rolfe home on the James River in Virginia.

-The hostility between Eden and Maule over the complaint of 1720 is probably shown in Governor Eden's will.
-In it he makes no mention of his step-daughter, Penelope Galland Maule, but speaks only of his niece, Mrs. Margaret Pough and his friends, John Holloway, David Richardson, James Henderson and John Lovick.
+The hostility between Gov. Eden and Maule over the complaint of 1720 is probably shown in Governor Eden's will.
+In it he makes no mention of his step-daughter, Penelope Galland Maule, but speaks only of his niece, Mrs. Margaret Pough and his friends, John Holloway, David Richardson, James Henderson, and John Lovick.

 Governor Eden died in 1722.